prometheus-digital/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==
+= 1.16.0 =
+* Updated JS Error to say 'Your photo must have a thumbnail created for it that is larger than 150x150px'
+* Fixing typo with 'site-name' text
+* Updated lib/classes to 2.4.4

 = 1.15.1 =
 * Fix bug caused by disabled transaction methods on the quick setup wizard